canonical/pebble/README.md

 ...
 ```

+To initialise the `$PEBBLE` directory with the contents of another, in a one time copy, set the `PEBBLE_COPY_ONCE` environment
+variable to the source directory.
+This will only copy the contents if the target directory, `$PEBBLE`, is empty.

 ### Viewing, starting, and stopping services

 You can view the status of one or more services by using `pebble services`: